mosse-security/mcsi-library/docs/articles/2022/02/why-do-we-red-team/why-do-we-red-team.md

 # Why do we Red Team?

+As the world increasingly moves online, businesses must adapt their security protocols to account for new cyber threats.
+One effective way to stay ahead of the curve is to invest in red teaming exercises.
+Red teaming is a type of simulation in which a team of security experts attempts to breach an organization’s defenses, in order to identify weaknesses and vulnerabilities.
+While it may seem counterintuitive to allow hackers to try to break into your systems, red teaming exercises can actually be a powerful tool for strengthening your cyber defenses.
+By stress-testing your systems and identifying vulnerabilities, you can make your organization more resilient in the face of real-world attacks.

+## Introduction

 Red teaming is a process used to identify potential vulnerabilities in systems, organizations, and individuals.
 It is an important tool for organizations to use to ensure that their systems are secure and their employees are prepared to respond to potential threats.
 Red teaming can help organizations identify and mitigate potential risks before they become actual threats.

 ## The Defenders Perspective